Writing Within Walls Mentoring Programme

 Get involved

-We are grateful for the support of the Old Possum's Practical TrustMatrix Causes Fund, The Forward Trust, WEA and other generous patrons who contributed to our 'Mentoring Prisoners and Ex-Offenders' Crowdfund in the delivery of this project.
+We are grateful for previous support of the Old Possum's Practical TrustMatrix Causes Fund, The Forward Trust, WEA and other generous patrons who helped us deliver WWW.
+We welcome other funding and donations to keep the project going.